Implementing a Pilot Pre-Kindergarten 3 Program in Partnership with Dorchester County Public Schools

 - First-year results:

-- We were able to enroll a full classroom of 15 students during the pilot school year 2021-2022.
+- We were able to enroll a full classroom of 15 students during the pilot school year 2021-2022 and currently have a full classroom for school year 2022-2023, earning a “green” score.

 - During its first pilot year, ELA developmental testing occurred over all 3 trimesters.
 We saw continuous improvement in the children over the 3 testing periods.
 In the first trimester in the fall of 2021, we noted the classroom averaged 77% in hitting the readiness benchmarks.
 At the midway point in early 2022 during the second trimester, we saw growth from 77% to 89% and, by the final trimester, 92% of all students met or exceeded benchmarks.

-- We will not see any kindergarten data (KRA or DIBELS) until November 2023, once our first classroom has completed two years of school.
+- We will not see any kindergarten data (KRA or DIBELS) until winter 2023, once our first classroom has completed two years of school.